 In August of 2015, the department launched a multi-tiered leadership program (Diamond Leadership Program) to provide engagement throughout the college experience.
 Components and elements of the Social Change Model and the Five Practices of Exemplary Leadership are incorporated into the department’s philosophy, program selection, and assessment plan.

 In 2019, the Office of Leadership Development experienced an office re-brand, which resulted in the adoption of a new framework, the Authentic Leadership theoretical approach, and new programmatic offerings.
-The OLD will be celebrating its 10th anniversary in September, 2019.
+The O.L.D. celebrated its 10th anniversary in September, 2019.